TOR50/Edu_Attend/readme.md

 Small fixes and improvements are welcome.
 Please open an issue or a PR with a clear description and minimal repro.

-## License

-Add a LICENSE file to clarify terms for use and distribution (e.g., MIT).